Space Shuttle Discovery: History

 Space Shuttle Discovery launched the Hubble Space Telescope and conducted the second and third Hubble service missions.
 It also launched the Ulysses probe and three TDRS satellites.
 Twice Discovery was chosen as the "Return To Flight" Orbiter, first in 1988 after the loss of Challenger in 1986, and then again for the twin "Return To Flight" missions in July 2005 and July 2006 after the Columbia disaster in 2003.
 Project Mercury astronaut John Glenn, who was 77 at the time, flew with Discovery on STS-95 in 1998, making him the oldest person to go into space at that time in history.

 Had plans to launch United States Department of Defense payloads from Vandenberg Air Force Base gone ahead, Discovery would have become the dedicated US Air Force shuttle.
 Its first West Coast mission, STS-62-A, was scheduled for 1986, but canceled in the aftermath of the Challenger disaster.

+On May 27, 1999, Discovery was launched on STS-96, the first shuttle mission to dock with the International Space Station.

 Discovery was retired after completing its final mission, STS-133 on March 9, 2011.
 The spacecraft is now on display in Virginia at the Steven F. Udvar-Hazy Center, an annex of the Smithsonian Institution's National Air and Space Museum.

+In 2025, the Trump One Big Beautiful Bill had a rider from Texas federal lawmakers stating that a Shuttle was to be moved to Texas.
+The only federally owned shuttle remaining, Discovery, would be the shuttle that would be dismantled and moved, at a cost of over $300 million.
+It would likely be moved to Houston, but cannot leave the Smithsonian and transported to Texas without being taken apart.